• Skip to primary navigation

 Citizen Brewing Company

-Almost hidden off of Edmonton Trail, Citizen Brewing Company has a built a solid reputation amongst Calgarians (and Albertans).
-Their mission “to make beers that they themselves want to drink and that they are intensely proud of,” is a proven success.
-Don’t forget to try the Hijacked IPA, the name commemorating the time that their food truck was literally stolen, or the Belma and Louise, a NEPA packed with a ton of Belma hops.
+Almost hidden off of Edmonton Trail, Citizen Brewing Company has built a solid reputation amongst Calgarians (and Albertans).
+Their mission “to make beers that they themselves want to drink and that they are intensely proud of” is a proven success.
+Don’t forget to try the Hijacked IPA, the name commemorating the time their food truck was literally stolen, or the Belma and Louise, a NEPA packed with many Belma hops.

 Tall cans of Hijacked IPA from Citizen Brewing Company